Bettina Stark-Watzinger: Controversy about funding probe

 In June 2024, the German public news station NDR revealed that under Stark-Watzinger's leadership, the Ministry of Education and Research requested investigations into whether the ministry could strip funding from signatories of an open letter criticizing the management of Freie Universität Berlin of its behaviour concerning students who had participated in a pro-Palestinian protest camp.
 The signatories did not comment on the situation in Israel, but pointed out the right to peaceful protest, freedom of assembly and freedom of expression.

 Stark-Watzinger's ministry wanted to initiate an investigation into whether those who signed the letter could be prosecuted and whether their funding could be withdrawn.
 Ministerial secretary Sabine Döring, who was executing this policy, later said that she had "obviously expressed herself in a misleading way".
 When this fact became public, more than 2,000 university teachers called for Stark-Watzinger to resign.
 Daniel Bax from Die Tageszeitung described Stark-Watzingers behaviour as an abuse of power by the minister.
 In a statement of the ministry from 16 June 2024, Stark-Watzinger asked Chancellor Olaf Scholz to assign Döring to temporary retirement.
 In July 2024, Döring filed a lawsuit with the Berlin district court against the ministry to ensure that she was allowed to publicly comment on the affair.

+Life after politics

+In 2026, Stark-Watzinger joined U.S.-German startup Focused Energy as Senior Strategic Advisor on Global Energy & Innovation Policy.